Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Februari 2026 20.21.48 UTC
+- WIB: Senin, 2 Februari 2026 21.55.42 UTC
-- WITA: Senin, 2 Februari 2026 21.21.48 UTC
+- WITA: Senin, 2 Februari 2026 22.55.42 UTC
-- WIT: Senin, 2 Februari 2026 22.21.48 UTC
+- WIT: Senin, 2 Februari 2026 23.55.42 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: nature
+Kategori: inspirational